 Students majoring in Management selecting the Entrepreneurship concentration must complete ICS 394 for the Business Capstone.

 While a student may complete more than one Management concentration, at least 50% of the courses used for the completion of a second concentration must be unique to the completion of that concentration.

-All Management (MGT) and Marketing (MKT) courses, ICS 394, and any other courses used toward the Management major must be completed with a minimum grade of C- and with a combined GPA of 2.000 or higher.
+All Management (MGT) courses, ICS 394, and any other courses used toward the Management major must be completed with a minimum grade of C- and with a combined GPA of 2.000 or higher.